marsango16/Mid-term-Project/README.md

 + 5 Top Publishers worldwide
 + Best selling Genre on Platforms
 + Top User Picks
-+ Top EU Selling Videogames
++ Top EU videogames sold
-+ Top JP Selling Videogames
++ Top JP videogames sold
-+ Top NA Selling Videogames
++ Top NA videogames sold

 To conclude, for this analysis project is to identify future trends in the gaming industry and communicate those insights to stakeholders through an informative and powerful dashboard in Tableau.